7BIndustries/sliderule-cli/README.md

 1. Run `sliderule-cli create [name]` in a directory that you have access to, and that is not already a component directory.
 2. Change (`cd`) into the newly created component directory, with the name provided as the `name` argument from step 1.
 3. Use `sliderule-cli add [url]` to begin pulling remote components into the project.
-The URL provided can be from any supported repository type, such as git on GitHub: https://github.com/m30-jrs/blink_firmware.git
 4. Use `sliderule-cli create [name]` to create new local components within your project.
 5. Add and change project source files in each local component as needed to complete your design.
 6. Use `sliderule-cli download`to download the latest changes for your project/component and for any remote componenets.